Friday, 17 December 2021

 It appears that of the three pins, pin 3 is the power, with pins 1 and two being the return line for the red and green LED respectively.

-When picking around with the multimeter some more I accidentally sorted pins 1 and 3 and the machine started up, so it seems that the button shares wires with the lights.
+When picking around with the multimeter some more I accidentally shorted pins 1 and 3 and the machine started up, so it seems that the button shares wires with the lights.

 With this information in hand further testing indicated that it was the button itself that was faulty.